 Get into Shakespeare by the Sea with YOUNG THEATRE ON THE COAST

-Week beginning 5th August: two full days of magic, mystery, shipwrecks and fun.
+Two full days of magic, mystery, shipwrecks and fun.
 Work with an actor from Shakespeare’s Globe Theatre, with a musician and a costume and property maker.
 For ages 8 years to 18 years.
 Create your own performance inspired by travelling players and the historic Tudor Moot Hall in Aldeburgh.

 When: Wednesday 7th & Thursday 8th August from 10.30-15.30

 Where: Drop off and pick up at the Aldeburgh Music Room, Aldeburgh Primary School

 Cost: £7 per child per day (£14 for both days).
 2 siblings £12 per day or £24 for both days.